Azure/azure-webpubsub/docs/getting-started/work-with-azure-function/csharp-work-with-azure-function.md

     }
     ```

-The code above first create a rest call to Azure Function `login` to retrieve client url.
+The code above first create a rest call to Azure Function `login` to retrieve service connection url for client.
 Then use the url to establish a websocket connection to service.
-After the connection is established, you'll able to receive server side messages.
+After the connection is established, you'll be able to receive server side messages.

 # Further: Set up chat app for a bi-redirection communication